 Our management team will have broad discretion in the application of the net proceeds from this offering and could spend or invest the proceeds in ways with which our stockholders disagree.
 Accordingly, investors will need to rely on our management team's judgment with respect to the use of these proceeds.
-We intend to use the proceeds from this offering for general corporate purposes, including to pay approximately \$8.9 million to cover withholding taxes for the issuance of common stock to holders of phantom units that vest in connection with this offering under our Phantom Unit Plan, pay \$0.2 million to certain foreign holders of vested phantom units in lieu of issuing them shares of our common stock, commercialize new solutions and product extensions and potentially pursue targeted acquisitions.
+We intend to use the proceeds from this offering to pay approximately \$ million to cover withholding taxes for the issuance of common stock to holders of phantom units that vest in connection with this offering under our Phantom Unit Plan, and the remainder for general corporate purposes, including commercializing new solutions and product extensions and pursuing targeted acquisitions.
 However, we currently have no agreements or commitments to complete any such transaction.
 These uses may not yield a favorable return to our stockholders.